marionettejs/backbone.marionette/docs/backbone.radio.md

 });
 ```

-Now, whenever the model attached to this view is unable to sync with the server,
+Now, whenever the model attached to this View is unable to sync with the server,
 we can display an error message to the user.

 ### Returning Values from Reply